How much should I have in savings? Average savings by age

 How can I grow my savings?

-There are numerous ways you can grow your savings.
+There are several ways you can grow your savings.

 Using an Individual Savings Account (ISA) is one of the most popular ways for savers to store their money and passively grow it.

-ISAs allow you to place up to £20,000 of your savings into the account annually without having to pay tax on the interest earned, making them more tax-efficient than normal savings accounts.
+ISAs allow you to place up to £20,000 of your savings into an account annually without having to pay tax on the interest earned, making them more tax-efficient than normal savings accounts.

-There are several types of ISA, and this includes the cash ISA and the stocks and shares ISA.
+There are several types of ISA: the cash ISA, stocks and shares ISA, Lifetime ISA, Innovative Finance ISA, and Junior ISA.

 If you’ve filled up your ISA limit, you could turn to regular savings accounts – these come in a number of forms, each with different terms and limits on how much and how quickly you can withdraw your money.

 An easy-access saver will be a good option for savers who want their emergency funds to beat inflation.
-These accounts allow consumers to withdraw cash from the account without being penalised, making them suitable for people who need to access their money without giving notice.
+You can withdraw cash from these accounts penalty-free, making them suitable for people who need to access their money without giving notice.

-Other options include fixed-term savings accounts which let savers earn a guaranteed rate of interest if they lock away their money for a fixed period of time.
+Other options include fixed-term savings accounts which let you earn a guaranteed rate of interest if you lock away your money for a fixed period of time.
 Terms can be as long as five years.

-MoneyWeek regularly updates a list of the best savings accounts and the best cash ISAs.
+MoneyWeek regularly updates a list of the best savings accounts.

 How much should I have in savings before investing?